dan-bart/merging_rebasing_wiki/rebasing.md

 **Interactive rebasing**

-- By default, 'git rebase' makes new commits from the original branch one by one.
+- By default, 'git rebase' solves conflicts and makes new commits from the original branch one by one.
 Interactive rebase can edit these commits by opening a text file.
 It makes the history even cleaner.
 Simply put **-i** before base branch:
 ```
 git checkout <addedbranch>
 git rebase -i <master/main>